Electricity Laws and Incentives in Kansas

 Public Utility Definition

-A corporation or individual that resells electricity supplied by a public utility for use in electric vehicle charging stations is not subject to regulation as a public utility.
+A corporation or individual that resells electricity supplied by a public utility for use in electric vehicle chargers is not subject to regulation as a public utility.

 (Reference Kansas Statutes 66-104)

 The Legislative Coordinating Council authorized a study on Kansas utilities retail electricity rates.
-The study must explore EV charging station rate design, EV charging station service deregulation, and the benefits of improving consumer access to EVs and EV charging station infrastructure.
+The study must explore EV charger rate design, EV charger service deregulation, and the benefits of improving consumer access to EVs and EV charging infrastructure.
 The study was submitted to the Kansas Corporation Commission in two parts on January 8, 2020, and July 1, 2020.

 (Reference Kansas Statutes 66-1287)